vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 ## Christian Themes in Anime
-Gurren Lagann, the only anime I could watch, kept me thinking after finishing it.
+**Gurren Lagann**, the only anime I could watch, kept me thinking after finishing it.
 Some parts seemed familiar.
 Then, I realized that the series' main themes have Christian analogs.
 The spiral energy is similar to the Holy Spirit; Kamina plays the role of Christ, and the LorgGenome is the Father.
 Kamina recommends to instead of trying to believe in yourself, to instead [believe in God (him - Kamina), that believes in you](https://www.youtube.com/watch?v=kC6wdfk2M98) (Similar to but not the same - John 12:46, John 15:5, 1 Peter 5:7 and other similar passages: Isaiah 41:10, Proverbs 3:6).
 He has sayings similar to "All things are possible for one who believes."
 (Mark 9:23 ESV) Kamina also comes back from the dead once more at the end of the show.
 The team eventually forms a large body, "Super Tengen Toppa Gurren Lagann," similar to the body of the Church of the bible.
 You can find more similarities in [this link](https://www.iklone.org/post/christianity-in-gurren-lagann).
 Christianity permeates today's culture in unexpected places worldwide.

 There is also [a bible quote in Ghost in Shell](https://youtu.be/Y8fuP8VFm_I?si=faw2U5friB8kN7W3).

 > when I was a child, my speech, feelings, and thinking were all those of a child.
 Now that I am a man, I have no more use for childish ways. - 1 Corinthians 13:11 (Ghost in The Shell translation)

-## Nietzsche and Reade
+## Two Usual Philosophers of 1800s
-The ninth commandment of not being a false witness contributed to a systematic inquiry into science.
+The ninth commandment of not being a false witness contributed to systematic inquiry into science.
 Scientific inquiry multiplied, aggregated, and executed knowledge.
 However, the knowledge snapped back and came to be perceived as superseding or disagreeing with parts of the scriptures.

 Yet a small light remained after the storm.
 Perhaps the implicit positive form of commandments pointed upward—towards growth.
 Also, can we look at the Tower of Babel story as less against ambition and technology and more about preferring diversity of solutions?